deepanshs/mrsimulator/docs/configuring_simulator.rst

 ------------------

-Integration volume refers to the volume of the sphere over which the lineshape integration is performed.
-The default value is, `octant`, i.e., the lineshape integration is performed on the positive octant of the sphere.
+Integration volume refers to the volume of the sphere over which the lineshape is integrated.
+The default value is `octant`, i.e., the lineshape is integrated over the positive octant of the sphere.
-`Mrsimulator` enables the users to exploit the orientational symmetry of the problem, and thus optimize the simulation by performing a partial integration
+`Mrsimulator` enables the user to exploit the orientational symmetry of the problem, and thus optimize the simulation by performing a partial integration
 ---`octant` or `hemisphere`.
 To learn more about the orientational symmetries, please refer to